Your body for your baby…here’s my story of how the basics became a priority during my pregnancies.

-I am sitting on an airplane – about to take off and I am managing to tune out of the boring safety briefing.
-Until the moment the airhostess says (as she always does) “Parents of small children please put on your oxygen mask first, before you help young children and others needing assistance.”
-It’s a familiar request and one that highlights two things for me:
+I am sitting on an airplane – about to take off.
+I’m managing to tune out the boring safety briefing until the part where the flight attendant says (as they do): “Parents of small children please put on your oxygen mask first, before you help young children and others needing assistance.”
+I’d heard the phrase dozens of time but that time two thoughts stayed with me:

-Secondly, as counter-intuitive this is, when one reflects on the statement – it really is true.
-Taking care of a baby is an enormous responsibility and one for which you need to be as healthy as possible.
+Secondly, as counter-intuitive as it is to help ourselves before our children, on reflection the statement is actually true.
+Taking care of a baby is an enormous responsibility.
+One that requires you to be as healthy as possible.
 It is hard to parent a young child if you are completely depleted, physically and emotionally.

-With these two ideas in mind, it is really critical to make sure you take care of yourself:
+With this in mind, it is critical to make sure you take care of yourself:

-- Exercise – You should get out and exercise for 30 minutes every day.
-If you do not have childcare, take your baby along – a brisk walk with your baby in sling or pram is an excellent way to get out and exercise with your little one with you.
+You should get out and exercise for 30 minutes every day.
+If you do not have childcare, take your baby along.
+A brisk walk with your baby in sling or pram is an excellent way to get out and exercise with your little one with you.

-- Diet – While you do not need to eat for two while pregnant or breastfeeding, you need to eat with two in mind – you will need extra energy – found in healthy, unprocessed carbs; extra fibre – from veggies and fruit; extra protein and fatty acids which can be found in oily fish and healthy fats; you will need extra calcium, folic acid and iron too, found in dairy and dark green veggies.
+While you don’t need to eat for two while you’re pregnant or breastfeeding, you need to eat with two in mind.
+You will need extra energy found in healthy, unprocessed carbs.
+You’ll need extra fibre from fruit and veggies.
+You also want to include extra protein, fatty acids found in oily fish and healthy fats.
+Ensure you’re getting extra calcium, folic acid and iron too, found in dairy and dark green veggies.

-- Supplements – It’s a good idea to take a folic acid and iron supplement, Omega’s and also a nutritional supplement which offers the full gambit of micronutrients, such as Bio-Strath.
+It’s a good idea to take a folic acid and iron supplement, Omega fatty acids and a good quality nutritional supplement.
+Look for something which offers the full gambit of micronutrients, such as Bio-Strath.